agoodshort/dotfiles/README.md

 - [ ] Review Fugitive usage
 - [ ] Review steps to install zsh
 - [ ] Review bashrc and profile (use only profile)
+- [ ] Review required `brew casks/formula` to run the zsh or bash properly